Oldham's Hope injured after assault outside ground

 Oldham Athletic midfielder Hallam Hope was left with "serious injuries" after being "viciously assaulted" outside Boundary Park following their National League match against Chesterfield.

+Chesterfield have said they are aware of an allegation relating to one of their players, who has not been named.

-The club said the incident happened in the staff car park on Saturday.
+Oldham said the incident happened in the staff car park on Saturday.

-The 28-year-old required hospital treatment and will be out "for some weeks", a club statement added.
+Hope, 28, required hospital treatment and will be out "for some weeks", a club statement added.

-The Latics said the matter had been reported to the police and they had provided CCTV footage of the incident.
+The Latics said they have provided CCTV footage of the incident to police, with Chesterfield adding that they are also assisting with enquiries.

 "The club is supporting Hallam and will continue to do so.
 We wish him a speedy recovery from a dreadful experience," an Oldham Athletic statement said.